 Don’t Admit Fault and Watch What You Say

 Even if someone asks you directly about who is to blame for the accident, don’t point the finger at anyone.
 It is especially important to avoid implying you contributed to the accident.
 When the police arrive, simply describe the facts of what happened and then say no more.
 If the truck driver’s employer or insurance company contacts you, refuse to give them any information unless your attorney advises you otherwise.

 Even the smallest statement could be used by the employer or insurance company of the commercial driver in refuting your claims.
 They will have teams of lawyers on their side, so it’s important to secure legal representation before speaking with them.

 Seek Medical Treatment

 As soon as possible, you should seek medical attention.
 Even if you don’t feel any pain or see any injuries, this is a crucial step to take after an accident.
 The sooner you see a doctor, the better.
 This will more closely tie any injuries you have to the accident and generate more evidence in the form of medical records.
 Waiting too long to see a doctor could cast doubt on the credibility of your claim.

 Even if you feel confident in your evidence and ability to take on a trucking firm, we strongly advise you to speak with an experienced lawyer.
 Semi-truck accidents are very complicated, especially if settlement agreements don’t work out.
 Having legal counsel is crucial for protecting your interests both in court and during settlement negotiations.

 Truck Driver Accident Procedures

-When a truck driver is involved in an accident, they often have established protocols that they must follow.
+When a truck driver gets into an accident, they often have established protocols that they must follow.
 In many cases, drivers are required to take the following steps after an accident.